mozilla-ai/slides-vqa/README.md

   </picture>
 </p>

-This blueprint guides you to ...
+This slides-vqa guides you to ...

 📘 To explore this project further and discover other Blueprints, visit the [**Blueprints Hub**](https://developer-hub.mozilla.ai/).